abhinavkarthik2023/City-Navigation-and-Emergency-Route-Planning-Tool/README.md

-# Our navigation tool employs the Floyd-Warshall algorithm to find the shortest routes, recognizing the importance of time in today's fast-paced world.
-Whether it's a daily commute or an adventurous road trip, our advanced routing system ensures you reach your destination swiftly and effectively.
+# Our navigation tool utilizes the Floyd-Warshall algorithm to discover the quickest routes, acknowledging the significance of time in today's rapid-paced environment.
+Whether it's your everyday journey or an exciting road adventure, our sophisticated routing system guarantees a prompt and efficient arrival at your destination.

-Features of City Navigation and Emergency Route Planning Tool:
+## Features of City Navigation and Emergency Route Planning Tool:

 Finding Optimized/Shortest path for your safe and swift travel.